 The role of our Trustee Board is to set the strategy and provide the necessary funding and facilities and anything else which the General Manager, staff, and volunteers need to operate the service within that strategy.
-The General Manager, Chantal Watts, runs the service itself, but accounts to the Board for the service’s performance.
+The Chief Executive Officer, Chantal Watts, runs the service itself, but accounts to the Board for the service’s performance.

 Ideal candidates will have a willingness to serve the community, but in addition will have some technical skill and experience in any of the following areas

 - Media and PR

 We are particularly interested at the moment to hear from candidates who have experience of the Advice Sector.